robinhood/faust/README.rst

 It does not use a DSL, it's just Python!
-This means you can use all your favorite Python libraries when stream processing: NumPy, PyTorch, Pandas, NLTK, Django, Flask, SQLAlchemy, and all the other tools that you like in Python.
+This means you can use all your favorite Python libraries when stream processing: NumPy, PyTorch, Pandas, NLTK, Django, Flask, SQLAlchemy, ++

-Faust takes advantage of the new `async/await`_ syntax added recently to Python, and so requires Python 3.6 or later.
+Faust requires Python 3.6 or later for the new `async/await`_ syntax, and variable type annotations.

 Here's an example processing a stream of incoming orders: